EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ### Relation to User Management

-Registered EduID App instances pass user credentials to the EduID Service for authentcating users.
+Registered EduID App instances pass user credentials to the EduID Service for authenticating users.
 One EduID App instance can authenticate one user.
 On systems that support multiple user identities, each identity MAY be linked to a separate EduID member.

 The EduID is connected to user management for authentication only.